-Following is information and insight from IHS Markit about our new Media Management Biannual Market Monitor (H1 2017).
+Following is information and insight from IHS Markit about our new Media Management Market Tracker.

 - The increasing popularity of time- and place-shifted content viewing is disrupting the media management industry